Table of Contents

 Common challenges:

-Documentation complexity
+Documentation complexity.

-Customs clearance delays
+Customs clearance delays.

-Regulatory requirements
+Regulatory requirements.

-Coordination with government entities
+Coordination with government entities.

 Delays at ports and borders affect supply chain timelines.
+For a deeper look at clearance bottlenecks, read our article on customs clearance delay in Saudi Arabia.

 6. Warehouse Management Constraints